ma4096/mvar/README.md

 The name mvar originally comes from matlab variables.

 ## Usage
-There are currently three parts: Some software/script (Python or Matlab) inputs variables into a transfer file (csv) which then get loaded/parsed into an output document-script (LaTeX or typst).
+There are currently three parts: Some software/script (Python or Matlab) inputs variables into a transferfile (csv) which then get loaded/parsed into an output document-script (LaTeX or typst).
 In the document the variables can be referenced (details below) with or without the unit.
-Currently there is a precompilation needed to prevent namespace collisions and generate a list of abbrevations.
+The basic functions work without any more steps, but to build a table of abbreviations, using `mvar.py` is essential.
+Also, typst documents can be directly generated from a python script using `typst_fullsuite.py`, see its documentation.

 ### Matlab
 Put the function transfer.m into a folder in the Matlab PATH so Matlab can find it.